whaledr/whalebooks/shiv/README.md

-# OOI Data Retrieval
+# Whaledr Spectogram generation.

 This repo consists of file whaledr_data_push_parallel.py which grabs data from [OOI](https://rawdata.oceanobservatories.org/files/CE02SHBP/LJ01D/11-HYDBBA106/) website and upload 5 sec Spectogram and respective sound file to s3 bucket.

 ## Environment setup
 Run the following set of commands to setup the environment before running the script.